-Vehicles fitted with the ECO mode (button 9): Once activated, the ECO mode may reduce the effective performance of the air conditioning.
-Please refer to the information on "Driving advice, Eco-driving" in Section 2.
+Vehicles fitted with the ECO mode (switch 9): once activated, ECO mode can reduce the performance of the automatic air conditioning.
+Please refer to the information on "Eco-driving" in Section 2.

 Air recirculation (isolation of the passenger compartment)

 This function is managed automatically (operation is confirmed by a warning light on button 7), but you can also activate it manually.